St. Bartholomew's Day massacre in the provinces: Rouen

 Rouen receives news of what had happened in Paris around the same time, in a letter to the governor Carrouges from the King, which bemoaned the lamentable sedition that had befallen the capital.
 Yet for a while Carrouges and the council of 24 were able to keep control.
 The conseiller echevins kept watch around the hotel de ville for several nights to ensure order was maintained and keep watch over the town.
 Several days later the Protestants were locked up for their own protection as they had been in many other cities and the guard around Rouen was reinforced.
 Some Huguenots would go willingly, feeling prison was likely more safe than their homes at a time like this, others refused to go, or instead fled abroad, to England and Geneva.
 During this time the Catholic population attacked several nearby chateaus of absent or dead Protestant nobles.
 Carrogues was dispatched to tour the province of Normandy and ensure peace was kept.

-This uneasy peace was broken on 17 September when, a mob, under the leadership of Laurent de Maromme who had prior been involved in the massacre of Bondeville and the curate of the St Pierre church Montereul seized the city.
+This uneasy peace was broken on 17 September when, a mob, under the leadership of Laurent de Maromme who had previously been involved in the massacre of Bondeville and the curate of the St Pierre church Montereul seized the city.
 They locked the gates and then first stormed the various prisons where the Huguenots were being kept, killing them all, and after having completed that devolved into breaking into houses searching for stragglers and looting for the next 4 days before order was restored.
 The bodies were buried in rudimentary mass graves in the ditches of Porte Cauchoise.
 The 300-400 victims of the massacre were of generally humbler origins than in other cities, the rich Huguenots having been able to leave, or able to buy off their attackers.